mushroomhostage/Chestpack/README.md

 ## Configuration

 allowNesting: If enabled, packs can be stored within packs.
 When disabled (the default), attempts to nest packs will drop them to the ground.

+autoEquip: If enabled, packs will automatically equip in your armor slot, simulating wearing a chestpack, actively preventing you from storing the pack elsewhere in your inventory.

 maxSlots: Number of slots to show with /chestpack command.